TriValleyCoderDojo/beginner-web/session1/11-own_story/README.md

 ## Create At Least One Page

 You will want to create at least one page for your story.
 However, you are not be limited to a single page.
 You can create as many pages as you would like.
 All you would need to do is use hyperlinks (the anchor tag) to link multiple pages together.
-However, the only thing to think about with that is making sure that you navigational links to be able able to move around from page to page.
+However, the only thing to think about is that you create navigational links to be able to move around from page to page.
 It is not considered a good practice to rely upon the browser Back button.

 ## Including Custom Images